 With exams nearing, it doesn’t mean you must not have rest.
 Resting is as important as eating the right food.
 Enough has been said about a good night’s sleep.
 WE are one of the CBSE schools in India and one vital piece of advice we can give you is that take rest and care for your mind.
 Just ensure you get a good sleep—the minimum required 8 hours—so that you can be fully focused during your exams.
 Studying late nights or getting up early to study will cause more harm than good.

 Take at least 30 minutes of exercise every day- go to a gym or take a brisk walk or just cycle.
 You will feel reinvigorated and it will also help to declutter your brain.

 - Reorganize Your Notes

 While attending classes, you must have made notes and while revising you must have made quick revision notes.
 Just scan through both of these documents carefully.
 You can also use these notes to evaluate and reorganize your notes into important topics, concepts, formulas, dates, and others.
 One important tip: DO NOT REFER TO NEW NOTES.
 These will confuse and disturb you.

 Lastly do not get distracted.
-There are a hundred things happening outside your home and around you that will easily disturb your study schedule.
+A hundred things are happening outside your home and around you, that will easily disturb your study schedule.
 To keep them at bay, lock yourself inside your room and turn off your mobile.

+We are Orchid International school, one of the best CBSE schools in Bengaluru, and we are making our name in the list of the top CBSE schools in India as well.
 These are our tips for studying two weeks before the exam.
-In order to get good marks, it’s also important for you to remain focused and tell yourself that you can do it.
+To get good marks, it’s also important for you to remain focused and tell yourself that you can do it.
 Have an “I-WILL-DO-IT” attitude and things will fall in place for you.